 Fortunately, there are plenty of Scotch Bonnet substitutes.
 Here are three of my favorites:

-- Habanero peppers: Since Habaneros are a not-so-distant cousin of the Scotch Bonnet, they offer a similar flavor and heat profile.
-Plus, these chilies are easy to find in grocery stores.
+- Habanero peppers: Since Orange Habaneros are a not-so-distant cousin of the Scotch Bonnet, they offer a similar flavor and heat profile.
+Plus, these chilies are easier to find in grocery stores.

 - Jalapeno peppers: If you’re new to the world of spice, Jalapenos are a great introduction.
 These peppers are moderately hot with a bright, vegetal taste.